Drinks / Dark Chocolate Raspberry Vegan Protein Shake

 Graham is always trying to gain weight (he’s quite tall and has always struggled with being underweight, even now into his 30s).
 When he drinks this frequently, his energy levels increase significantly and he fills out a bit.
 It’s great for someone who’s struggled with weight issues for years.

 I also lost a lot of weight when I had gastritis alongside severe anxiety in my late teens, and it took about a year to get back up to a healthy weight again.
-Even now I’m just on the edge of a healthy weight because I don’t eat when I’m stressed.
 I don’t think we talk enough about people who have trouble gaining weight – there’s such an unhealthy idea that thin = good.
-It’s also great for children going through growth spurts.
+This drink is also great for children going through growth spurts.

 This is a favourite with a close friend of mine for her family during Ramadan – she swears by it to have before starting fasting for the day.
 She’s been making it for years now and apparently it makes a big difference.